 Similar to fashion, trends in website design change year after year.
-If one specific color was popular last year, that does not mean that it will remain popular in 2021.
-Here is a quick summary of website design trends in 2021:
+If one specific color was popular last year, that does not mean that it will remain popular.
+Here is a quick summary of website design trends in 2022:

 - Multimedia experience – internet speeds have gone up, so it’s ok to load your site with quality images and videos.

 - Retro fonts – if you can find a font that reminds you of the 50s, that’s the one.